AstunTechnology/os-custom-geonetwork/README.md

 	DOCKER_BUILDKIT=1 docker build -t customgeonetwork -f Dockerfile.bitbucket--no-cache --secret id=creds,src=creds.txt --progress=plain .

-Then run docker-compose from the same root folder as follows:
+Then run docker-compose from the same root folder as above.

-	docker-compose -f docker-compose.yml up -d
+See https://astuntech.atlassian.net/wiki/spaces/ITA/pages/2633760804/Creation+of+custom+Geonetwork+and+ElasticSearch+docker+images for instructions on preparing your image and pushing it to AWS ECR-Public.

 ## Checking everything is running correctly

 The docker-compose files contain `healthcheck` sections for each service.
 If you run `docker ps -a` (when running locally) each service should report a healthy state.
 The commands being run in the healthcheck can generally be run manually to double-check the responses.

-## Testing locally
+## Integration Tests

 There is an additional `docker-compose-dev.yml` file to build a separate set of ephemeral containers to run the built-in GeoNetwork integration tests.
 To run the tests see the instructions at the top of `docker-compose-dev.yml`.